PHOENIX — Big changes in the forecast begin tomorrow on President's Day and keep our weather unsettled all week.

-Another storm system will move in from the west early next week.
-That one could bring more measurable rain to the Valley and snow to areas above 6,000 feet in elevation.
+Another storm system will move in from the west.
+This first one could bring more measurable rain to the Valley and snow to areas above 5,000 feet in elevation.

-Rain chances are now in the forecast on Monday, Tuesday and Wednesday as temperatures gradually drop into the upper 60s here in Phoenix by the middle of next week.
+Rain chances are now in the forecast on Monday, Tuesday, and Wednesday as temperatures gradually drop into the upper 60s in the Valley.

 _________________________________________